protocol/web3-dev-team/proposals/libp2p-protocol-select.md

   could be.
 For example negotiating a protocol requires sending the protocol name back and forth.
 For human readability protocol names are usually long strings (e.g. `/ipfs/kad/1.0.0`).
-  While Protocol Select might not solve this in the first iteration, the protocol should be designed with this optimization in mind, and allow for a smooth upgrade in a future iteration.

 ### Affected users